 Not very fast, I’d say.
 Almost average.
-What my income is and what I posses, a house f.i., that is not for the world to know, but this way I’ll stay average.
+What my income is and what I posses, a house for instance, that is not for the world to know, but this way I’ll stay average.
 By saving alone nobody gets rich, therefore one needs extra revenues.
-One way is to monetise this website, but I’m still guessing how to do that.
+One way is to monetize this website, but I’m still guessing how to do that.
 That was a very long explanation why switching from Dutch to English.
 Sorry.

 Now, I also need to update my Permanent Portfolio status, so there: